- APHID BIOLOGY

 3) Damaged leaves don’t look good and may look bad all season but most importantly, they may not serve the plant well.
 Leaves which were designed to shelter and protect the plant from the hot summers sun won’t be able to do so when curled up and brown.
 This will put more stress on the plant making it vulnerable to other problems.
 Furthermore, some leaves will look bad all season long which takes away from the aesthetic value a healthy, well manicured landscape provides.

 5) This same Honeydew is both corrosive and fosters fungus.
 Cars, furniture and structures are all susceptible to the damage which honeydew will cause.
 This sap like gel will stain and mar the finish of cars, plastic and siding of homes and other buildings.
-Furthermore, the Honeydew will allow certain fungus to grow which in turn can discolor and stain surfaces or plants on which it is growing.
+Furthermore, the Honeydew will allow plant fungus to grow like sooty mold, leaf spot and more.

 6) Aphids serve as vectors of disease and will readily transfer fungus and other pathogens from one tree or plant to another.
 Their biting and piercing mouth parts allow bacteria and other contaminates to be passed on which exposes the disease to new plants.
 Many of these plants cannot survive both the aphids feeding and these new diseases they must contend with which ultimately causes death.

 Since Aphids are such a common pest found throughout the entire country, most people accept that they will have them at some point in time.
 Furthermore, they accept the damage the aphids will do and feel that this is part of having a garden and that there is nothing that can be done to stop them.
 This defeatist attitude is not a healthy one nor one which is in the best interest of any plant you are attempting to grow.
 Most importantly, there are many things that can be done both before and after aphid activity is present.

 HOW DO I KNOW IF I HAVE APHIDS ^